How to Calculate Tax Liability When Selling Your Investment Property

 Increasing the Tax Basis:

-Property owners have the opportunity to increase their tax basis by making investments in the property through capitalized improvements.
-These improvements, such as a new kitchen, roof, or an addition, along with financing expenses, contribute to increasing the investment in the property.
+Property owners can increase their tax basis by making investments in the property through capitalized improvements.
+These improvements, such as a new kitchen, roof, or addition, contribute to increasing the investment in the property.
 When selling the property, these capitalized improvements are subtracted from the net sales proceeds to determine the property’s gain.
-While certain costs like legal fees, management expenses, and small repairs are treated as operating expenses and not capitalized, expenses for capitalized improvements provide owners with flexibility to increase the tax basis of the asset, rather than deducting them as operating expenses in the current year.
-The costs of capital improvements can vary widely, offering owners the ability to adjust the tax basis accordingly.
+While legal fees, management expenses, and small repairs are treated as operating expenses and not capitalized, capital improvements allow owners to increase the tax basis of the asset instead of deducting them as current-year operating expenses.

 Decreasing the Tax Basis: